 Dishes such as khachapuri (bread stuffed with cheese), khinkali (dumplings stuffed with meat or vegetables) and lobio (red bean stew) are a must-try on any visit.
 Added to this are fresh salads with herbs, freshly baked bread, and, of course, Georgian wine, considered one of the oldest in the world.

-There was one place I returned to several times for its variety, affordable prices, and quality of food: Mafshalia (see map).
-It's a simple but well-equipped restaurant, ideal for those who want to try different local flavors without spending a fortune.
+There was one place I returned to several times because of its variety, affordable prices, and the quality of its food: Mafshalia (see on the map).
+It's a simple restaurant at first glance, but it has delicious dishes, all without breaking the bank.
 There you can order everything from Georgian soups and khinkali to more elaborate dishes, always in generous portions.

 Where to stay in Tbilisi

-Choosing where to stay in Tbilisi depends on what you're looking for.
-Since it was my base city, which I had to return to every time I visited a region, I had the opportunity to stay in different areas of the city.
+Since it was my home city to which I had to return every time I visited a region, I had the opportunity to stay in different areas of the city.

 Old Town